ssamot/ce888/02-Stats.md

 ## Hypothesis testing
 * Same as A/B testing
+* Not just limited to binary cases
 * The name people used to call the same procedure when testing for
 	* Drug effects
 	* Physical effects
 	* Quality management
-* A lot of Data science concepts are just "re-imigani
+* A lot of Data science concepts are just "re-imaginings"

 ## Example problem